k0nsl/quotes.k0nsl.org/_posts/2017-05-03-psyhusky-got-itself-pwnt.md

 ---
 These bronies, ponies, or whatever the hell they are, they don't care about references!
 And hell, I be damned, there were concentration camps!
 You see, he says one can even visit them today.
 My, oh my.
 This one has me stumped.

-I don't think this is a troll; some people are genuinely this friggin' stupid! 😂
+I don't think this is a troll; some people are genuinely this friggin' stupid!
+You just have to look at <a href="https://k0nsl.org/blog/other/the-desperate-face-of-a-holocaust-believer/" target="_blank">« The desperate face of a “Holocaust” Believer »</a> 😂